informagi/lucene-ciff/README.md

 codec](https://blog.mikemccandless.com/2010/10/lucenes-simpletext-codec.html)
 for easy debugging, or the Lucene90 codec for efficient retrieval.

+To run the application, we can issue the following command:

+    $ mvn compile exec:java \
+        -Dexec.mainClass="nl.ru.ciffimporter.CiffImporter" \
+        -Dexec.args="INPUT OUTPUT [CODEC]"

+INPUT should be the CIFF file you are trying to import.
+OUTPUT is the (non-existing) directory that will be created for the Lucene index.
+CODEC is an optional argument that can be used to specify the codec Lucene will use for writing out the index.
+For instance, you can provide `SimpleText` as codec to generate a human-readable text index.
+If not specified, the default Lucene codec (i.e. the latest version) will be used.

+### Sanity check: CIFF -> Lucene -> CIFF

 If we import a CIFF index into Lucene, and then re-export it, we see that the result is identical to the original CIFF file.